Liskeard and Looe Railway: Formal lease to the L&CR, and passengers carried

-The L&CR continued to have ambitious plans, and it planned parliamentary authority in 1882 to lease the LLUC's railway, as well as the construction of a line to Liskeard.
+The L&CR continued to have ambitious plans, and it planned to obtain parliamentary authority in 1882 to lease the LLUC's railway, as well as the construction of a line to Liskeard.
 The proposal fell through, possibly due to the reality of lack of cash, but a formal lease of the LLUC undertaking was made, effective from 27 February 1878.
 This evidently included control of the residual canal activity.
-This was ratified by a later Act of 28 July 1884.
+This was ratified by a later act of Parliament, the Liskeard and Caradon Railway Act 1884 (47 & 48 Vict. c. cxcv) of 28 July 1884.

 John Francis Buller had secured a promise when the LLUC's railway was constructed, that he could have a siding at Sandplace, where he had extensive interests.
 He now agitated for this promise to be fulfilled, and early in 1879 it was provided.

 The carriage of passengers had been discussed from time to time, and individuals had been carried by express permission, for some time.
 Against a background of steadily declining mineral business, passenger traffic was started on 11 September 1879.
-Col Rich of the Board of Trade had made an initial inspection in April 1879 and found that many improvements would be necessary to permit passenger operation, including proper station accommodation, and improvements and widening to several bridges.
+Col. Rich of the Board of Trade had made an initial inspection in April 1879 and found that many improvements would be necessary to permit passenger operation, including proper station accommodation, and improvements and widening to several bridges.
 The works were quickly completed and on 7 September 1879 authorised passenger operation as a light railway; the line was to be worked under "One engine in steam" arrangements.

-The L&CR had funded the works for passenger operation, and took the receipts; in contrast the LLUC seemed somnolent, and it was the L&CR which obtained an Act of Parliament to connect Moorswater to the Cornish main line of the Cornwall Railway at Liskeard.
-The Act included several other more or less ambitious extensions, but the L&CR's finances were weak, and the Liskeard link was in fact never attempted by them.
+The L&CR had funded the works for passenger operation, and took the receipts; in contrast the LLUC seemed somnolent, and it was the L&CR which obtained the Liskeard and Looe Railway Extension Act 1895 (58 & 59 Vict. c. cviii) authorising an extension to their railway to connect Moorswater to the Cornish main line of the Cornwall Railway at Liskeard.
+The act included several other more or less ambitious extensions, but the L&CR's finances were weak, and the Liskeard link was in fact never attempted by them.